ufz/ogs/web/content/docs/userguide/blocks/time_loop.md

 An arbitrary number of repeat-delta_t pairs can be provided (though at least one has to be defined).
 It is not required that sum of duration of all time steps perfectly matches the value of end time.
-If this is not the case, a time step at t_end will be added.
+If this is not the case, a time step at `t_end` will be added.
-The first time step of the simulation is always at t_initial.
+The first time step of the simulation is always at `t_initial`.

 The unit for time has to be consistent with the rest of the units used in the experiment.
 Following the SI system, second is the common choice as time unit.